123rand456/site-interim/src/pages/essays/having-courage-of-a-guinea-pig.md

 _Source: [Wait But Why](https://waitbutwhy.com)_

-So, on to the hunt for my sources of enjoyment, and thereby establishing which billions of variables in the universe are actually relevant to me when it comes to people I want to be friends with.
+**So, on to the hunt for my sources of enjoyment**, and thereby establishing which billions of variables in the universe are actually relevant to me when it comes to people I want to be friends with.

 ## Everybody worships